 What is a private search engine?

-- Don’t sell your data to marketers;
+- No selling of user data to marketers;

-- Don’t offer targeted advertising;
+- No targeted advertising;

-- Disclose funding sources.
+- Fully-disclosed funding sources.

 - Map functionality;